gcalab/files/Methods in Molecular Biology/Viruses/ReadMe.md

 ### <ins>Using US-align to analyze regional structural deviations:</ins>

+Please download US-align to incorporate it with the scripts in this repo and for automation.
 After you have your sliced regions you will need to analyse them further using [US-align](https://www.aideepmed.com/US-align/).
 This can be achieved in two ways: 1) With Superposition and 2) Without Superposition.

 ##### With Superposition (Does not use *'-se'*)